izzypt/get_next_line/README.md

               return 0;
             }

+    ###Here are some properties of the static variable in the C programming language.

+    1 - A static variable is destroyed only after the whole program gets executed.
+It does not depend on the scope of the function in which it is declared.

+    2 - A static variable has a property to retain its value from its previous scope.
+This means that its value does not get re-initialized if the function in which it is declared gets called multiple times.

+    3 - If no value is assigned to a static variable, by default, it takes the value 0.

+    4 - The memory of the static variable is available throughout the program but its scope is only restricted to the block where it is declared.
+For example, if we declare a static variable inside a function, we cannot access this static variable from outside of this function.

 ### read()

 The read() function is a system call in the C standard library that reads data from a file descriptor.
 It takes three arguments: